vialab/GazeQ-GPT/README.md

 <i>You are a professor making a multiple-choice test about a video.
 Describe your steps first.</i>
 </details>

-You also need to attach the vector store to the assistant and upload the subtitle file to the vector stroe.
+You also need to attach a vector store to the assistant and upload the subtitle file to the vector store.
 The subtitle file is provided in `src/assets/videos/*.txt`.
-The others IDs are optional.

-Once eveything is setup, in `.env` please provide the `QUESTION_ASSISTANT_ID` and `FILE_1_ID` from OpenAI.
+Once everything is set up, in `.env`, please provide the `QUESTION_ASSISTANT_ID` and `FILE_1_ID` from OpenAI.
 All other IDs are optional to run one video.

 ### How to Run